So far we have gone through the following sequence:

 -r--r--r-- 1 root wheel 512B Jan 8 00:15 /boot/boot0 -r--r--r-- 1 root wheel 512B Jan 8 00:15 /boot/boot1 -r--r--r-- 1 root wheel 7.5K Jan 8 00:15 /boot/boot2 -r--r--r-- 1 root wheel 8.0K Jan 8 00:15 /boot/boot

-Both boot0
+Both boot0 and

-are 512 bytes each, so they fit
+boot1 are 512 bytes each, so they fit

 exactly in one disk sector.

-is much bigger, holding both
+boot2 is much bigger, holding both

-the BTX server and the boot2
+the BTX server and the boot2 client.

-Finally, a file called simply boot
+Finally, a file called simply boot is 512

-.
+bytes larger than boot2.
 This file is a

-concatenation of boot1
+concatenation of boot1 and

-.
+boot2.
 As already noted,

-is the file written to the absolute
+boot0 is the file written to the absolute

 first disk sector (the MBR), and

-is the file written to the first
+boot is the file written to the first

-sector of the FreeBSD slice; boot1
+sector of the FreeBSD slice; boot1 and

-are not written
+boot2 are not written

 to disk.
 The command used to concatenate

-and boot2
+boot1 and boot2 into a

-single boot
+single boot is merely

-cat boot1 boot2 > boot
+cat boot1 boot2 > boot.

 [6].

-We will see more details about how boot
+We will see more details about how boot is

-formed from boot1
+formed from boot1 and

-in the next section.
+boot2 in the next section.

-Recall that nread
+Recall that nread uses memory address

-as the transfer buffer to hold the
+0x8c00 as the transfer buffer to hold the

 sectors read.
 This address is conveniently chosen.
 Indeed,

-belongs to the first 512
+because boot1 belongs to the first 512

 bytes, it ends up in the address range

-.
+0x8c00-0x8dff.
 The 512

 bytes that follows (range

-) is used to
+0x8e00-0x8fff) is used to

 store the bsdlabel